ResearchComputing/Documentation/docs/additional-resources/contrib_curc_docs.md

 :::::{dropdown} Drop-downs and Collapsible Content
 :icon: rows

-Drop-down boxes are a great way to include content but keeping it hidden until needed, so as to not overwhelm the reader.
+Drop-down boxes are a great way to include content but keep it hidden until needed, so as to not overwhelm the reader.
 If you do decide to organize content into drop-downs, make sure to avoid [uninformative link phrases](https://webaim.org/techniques/hypertext/link_text#uninformative), such as "click here", for the title.

 ```````{grid} 2